IbrahimChhaya/MyUIDesigns/README.md

 ## Third Year
 ### cura
-cura is an app that aims to raise awareness about and provide a more holistic approach to child mental health. cura won second at UJ's 2021 Project's Day under the Third Year category and also won Best Website.
+cura is an app that aims to raise awareness about and provide a more holistic approach to child mental health. cura won second at the University of Johannesburg's 2021 Project's Day under the Third Year category and also won Best Website.

 #### Web Dashboard
 Psychologist: